Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 Despite the slightly inane Neo-Pagan obsession with moon goddesses.

-There are many, many sun goddesses depicted throughout the various world mythologies.
+There are many sun goddesses depicted throughout world mythology.

 Sun Goddesses

-You can honour the Unconquered Sun on or around Yule by watching the sunrise, lighting a consecrated candle, or by making an offering to a sun deity.
+You can honour the Unconquered Sun on or around Yule by watching the sunrise, lighting a consecrated candle, or by making an offering to a solar deity.